A Fast and Model Based Approach for Evaluating Task-Competence of Antagonistic Continuum Arms: CONTINUUM MODEL

 \subsection{Cosserat rod kinematics}

 Consider a robot arm with $M$ actuators $\{A, B, \dots, \mu\}$ discretized by $N+1$ nodes into $N$ constant curvature segments ($\mu$ stands for the $M$-th actuator).
 Note that discretization is for numerical solution, and does not represent physical segmentation.
+Let $\alpha$ be any actuator.
 Each actuator $\alpha$ is mounted at a distance of $r_\alpha$ away from the center.
 For any actuator $\alpha$, the pose of its $i$-th node can be denoted as ${}_{\alpha}g_{i} = ^\textrm{T}$, with matrix representation:

-We will notate pose composition as $g_B = g_A \circ g_{AB}$, which is implemented as the product of the matrix forms $\rho(g_B) = \rho(g_A) \rho(g_{AB})$.
-At each node $i$ of actuator $\alpha$, the twist vector ${}_{\alpha}\rightgroupderiv{g}_{i} = $ describes the body-frame rate of change of $g_{\alpha i}$ with $l$ as the instantaneous length of the segment, $\gamma$ the shear, and $\kappa$ the curvature.
+We will notate pose composition as ${}_{\alpha}g_2 = {}_{\alpha}g_1 \circ {}_{\alpha}g_{12}$, which is implemented as the product of the matrix forms $\rho({}_{\alpha}g_2) = \rho({}_{\alpha}g_1) \rho({}_{\alpha}g_{12})$.
+At each node $i$ of actuator $\alpha$, the twist vector ${}_{\alpha}\rightgroupderiv{g}_{i} = ^\textrm{T}$ describes the body-frame rate of change of $g_{\alpha i}$ with $l$ as the instantaneous length of the segment, $\gamma$ the shear, and $\kappa$ the curvature.
 The matrix representation of the twist vector is: